Mrcubix/Color-Tiles/README.md

 This is a self-contained application, there are no installers provided.
 Packages for linux are not available yet, don't know enough to make them.

-**Note**: Make sure you extract the zip file, ideally in its own folder.
+**Note**: For windows & linux, make sure you extract the zip file, ideally in its own folder.

 You should have something like this once extracted:

 ![Image of file structure](https://i.imgur.com/GjcVF8N.png)

+For MacOS users, i'm sorry but you will have to deal with Apple's Gatekeeper.

 ## How to build